Stitch (Lilo & Stitch): Stitch! (2008–2011, 2012, 2015)

+In the Shin-Ei Animation-produced third season, ~Best Friends Forever~, Stitch moves with Yuna, her cousin Tigerlily Sakai (who joined during the second season), Jumba, and Pleakley to an Okinawan city called New Town.
+As they go through life in the city, Stitch still finds himself fighting off Hämsterviel, who is now serving an alien woman named Delia who desires a power cell within Stitch called (in the original Japanese version) the "Neo-PowerChip" to make her own genetic experiment with, along with Gantu, Reuben, and several of Stitch's "cousins" who have now been "transmutated" by Hämsterviel.
+At the end of the season, Stitch and his allies fight against Delia's new experiment, Dark End.
+Stitch almost gets killed by Dark End until his Neo-PowerChip activates from the love he's given by his friends and family, supercharging him and allowing him to defeat Dark End.
+Two more TV specials set after the third season, Stitch and the Planet of Sand and Stitch!
+Perfect Memory, has Stitch go on intergalactic adventures with Pleakley, eventually facing and defeating new threats from Hämsterviel.

-In the anime series Stitch!
-(2008–12, 2015), Stitch seems to have reverted to his destructive nature and is first seen in the first episode being chased in a spaceship by Jumba and the authorities, ending up on an island in the Okinawa Prefecture in Japan.
-On the island, Stitch gained a new human friend named Yuna Kamihara.
-The original version (aired in Japan) initially left out what happened between Lilo and Stitch that caused them to be separated, although the heavily edited international version of the anime, which includes the English dub, had Jumba imply that Stitch ran away out of jealousy of Lilo having a boyfriend.
-Lilo herself did not appear in any way in the anime until episode 23 of ~Best Friends Forever~ (Season 3), where she, now a fully-grown woman, visits Okinawa's New Town with her daughter, Ani (who looks incredibly like her when she was a child and whom Stitch thought was Lilo in the beginning).
-Lilo and Stitch were able to reconcile upon reuniting, with Lilo explaining what happened on the day Stitch left her.
-They both have a happy reunion, she hugs him, promises to visit him again, and asks Stitch to take good care of his new family.
-She then gives Stitch his tiki necklace back before leaving to return to Hawaii.
+The original version (aired in Japan) initially left out what happened between Lilo and Stitch that caused them to be separated, although the anime's heavily edited international version, which includes the English dub, had Jumba imply that Stitch ran away out of jealousy of Lilo having a boyfriend.
+Lilo herself did not appear in the anime until episode 23 of season three, where she, now a fully-grown woman, visits New Town.
+She is joined by her daughter, Ani, who looks incredibly like her when she was a child and whom Stitch thought was Lilo in the beginning.
+Lilo and Stitch eventually reunite at the airport and reconcile, with Lilo explaining what happened on the day Stitch left her.
+She hugs him, gives him back his tiki necklace (originally given to him in Leroy & Stitch), promises to visit him again, and asks him to take good care of his new family before leaving to return to Hawaii.